mikiehan/cs356-lab1-starter/README.md

 ```
 You should see the starter code created under assignments/lab1-{YourTeamName}

 Now let's start up the VM.
+Note that you are still under assignments directory where `Vagrantfile` and `cs356-sp21-minilab.box` file is.
 ```
-$ cd ../ # you are under assignments directory
 $ vagrant destroy
 $ vagrant up
 $ vagrant ssh